 Reading at Key Stage 2

-Fluent readers access daily guided reading through a John Murray approach.
+Fluent readers from year 4 access daily guided reading through a John Murray approach.
 This is a consistent structured approach that develops literal, retrieval and inference skills as well as knowledge and understanding of vocabulary and is closely matched to the reading strands (domains).
 Children have many opportunities to develop their pace, expression and intontaion when reading aloud as well as skills in communication, discussion and explanation.